 If you want to build a high-yield, low-risk portfolio, looking for companies with a record of reliable dividends and profits is a good start, but it’s not enough.

-A truly low risk portfolio must defend again inflation, which means it must pay a dividend which can grow fast enough to match – and preferably beat – inflation.
-In short, an investor looking for high yields and low risk must also look for reliable, profitable dividend growth.
+A truly low-risk portfolio must defend against inflation, which means it must pay a dividend that can grow fast enough to match – and preferably beat – inflation.
+In short, an investor looking for high yields and low risk should look for reliable, profitable dividend growth.